inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

    :width: 225 pt

 6. Return to the Satellites page and see that you are connected to three or more satellites.
-In the upper-left corner are your coordinates, your latitude and longitude.
+In the upper left corner are your coordinates, your latitude and longitude.

 7. Flip to the Map page, and you can see a map of where you are.
 If you have